-- 7. Avoid excessive wordiness.
-The fewer words, the better.
-For example, consider the following clause: "... at right angles in reference to the airflow inside the sample chamber."
-This may be simplified to: "perpendicular to the chamber airflow," which reduces the reading burden from 12 to five words without loss of information. - 8.
-Spell check carefully.
+- 8. Spell check carefully.
 Do not solely rely on the automated spell/grammar checkers, as they are particularly inadequate for scientific terms and technical writing. - 9.
 Avoid extreme language.
-Use extreme language only when unequivocally apropos. - "Very" is a very bad word to use - Other extreme language is a warning flag for exaggeration (e.g.,): - Always, constantly, continuously, continually, permanently - \circ Never, nothing - Perpetually - Clearly, obviously, plainly, unmistakably

-10. Avoid extending beyond what your data allow

-- The Results, Discussion and Conclusion sections should all be directly related to the methods and data you produced. - Avoid making statements or conclusions that your data don't support. - There are exceedingly few papers so strong as to spur policy changes.
+Use extreme language only when unequivocally apropos. - "Very" is a very bad word to use. - Other extreme language is a warning flag for problems with exaggeration (e.g.,): - Always, constantly, continuously, continually, permanently; - Never, nothing; - Perpetually; - Clearly, obviously, plainly, unmistakably. - 10.
+Avoid extending beyond what your data allow. - Results, Discussion and Conclusions should all be directly related to the methods and data you produced. - Avoid making statements or conclusions that extend beyond your data. - There are exceedingly few papers so strong that policy changes can result from them.
 Speculating on policy issues in the discussion section of the paper generally raises questions about biases, raises concerns about where else the author exaggerated, paradoxically reduces persuasion, and invites rejection.
-Authors must proceed cautiously, especially if other papers in the journal do not speculate in policy.
-A better process is to either: 1) avoid speculating on policy, then let the editor and peer reviewers decide if such language should be added, or 2) briefly comment that the results do/do not support policy ABC. - 11.
+Authors must proceed cautiously, especially if other papers in that journal do not speculate in policy.
+A better process is to either: 1) not speculate on policy in a scientific paper, then let the editor and peer reviewers decide if such languageis to be invited, or 2) very briefly comment that the results do/not support policy ABC. - 11.
 Data are plural and datum is singular.
-Watch verb tenses, as your spell/grammar checkers will often miss your errors.
-Data errors make you look non-scientific. - 12.
-Be consistent.
-Select one style or convention and stay with it throughout your work.
-Do not change conventions within the same work.
-Pay attention to your writing-others will. - 13.
-"E.g.," (exempli gratia) is "for example."
-I.e., (id est) is "that is."
-N.B. (nota bene) is "note well."
-Please do not confuse these terms.

-- 14. "Et al." is used for three or more names. - 15.
-With rare exceptions, use metric units and place Imperial units in parentheses, if included at all.
-Do not use abbreviations without first defining them.
-For example, hydrogen sulfide (H2S). - 16.
-Use generic names, rather than trade names, where possible.
-If a specific type of equipment is used to produce the results, and it is important for the reliability of the results or compliance with test requirements to specify the type of equipment, then note that name where first mentioned in the methods section.
+Watch verb tenses, as your spell/grammar checkers will often not catch your errors.
+Data errors make you look non-scientific. - 12. e.g., (exempli gratia) is "for example." i.e., is (id est) is "that is."
+N.B. is (nota bene) is "note well."
+Please do not confuse these terms. - 13.
+With rare exceptions, use metric units and put (English units) in parentheses, if included at all.
+Do not use abbreviations without defining them.
+For example, hydrogen sulfide (H2S). - 14.
+Use generic names, rather than trade names where possible.
+If a specific type of equipment is used to produce the results and it is important for the reliability of the results to specify the type of equipment, then note that name in one location in the methods where first mentioned in the methods section.
 Elsewhere, use a generic term.
-For medications or trade name chemicals, only use the trade name if absolutely essential or if that name is nearly universally used and use of the generic name would produce confusion.
-Use the symbols TM and ® where necessary.
-Go to the appropriate website to determine how it should be referenced and whether a trademark is registered.
-Many websites dictate, near the bottom, how the property should be referenced. - 17.
-When writing a number less than 1, use a zero in front of the decimal place so the reader sees the 0 (e.g., 0.05).
-Avoid .5, as it is too easy to read as "5" instead of "0.5." - 18.
-Do not use superscripted footnotes or references following numbers.
-Journal Club presenters have used conventions such as "603" to refer to 60 with a footnote/reference of three.
-It reads as 60 cubed. - 19.
-Understand "copyfitting."
-Do not let your word processor break words, sentences, and paragraphs where it wants to.
-You may want to force, for example, line breaks-with a "soft" carriage return-so that the reader is better able to follow a sentence. - For example, don't let "...a collision on I-15..." be printed as "...a collision on I-15..." - 20.
-Do not start a sentence with a numeral.
-(It is acceptable to spell out the number, e.g., "one").
-It is traditional to spell out numbers below "nine," though there are exceptions, especially if the number refers to a unit of measurement (e.g., 4 kilometers).
-For example, "There were nine students in the study" is better than, "There were 9 students in the study."
-However, use numerals if doing so helps the reader. - 21.
-Consider the typeface used in your work.
-Be careful, and write as needed, if the characters "1" (numeral one), "l" (lower case "el"), and "I" (upper-case "eye") are indistinguishable from one another in some san-serif typefaces.
-For example, does "1g" mean one g, "el" g, or "eye" g"? - 22.
-The use of color has become more common in published literature in recent years.
-If the publication does not readily accept/print in color, avoid using color in graphs, and instead seek to use other types of lines and boxes/circles.
-If the publication does not charge a significant cost for using color, then use color where needed.
+For medications or trade name chemicals, only use the trade name if absolutely essential or if that name is nearly universally used and use of the generic name would produce confusion. - 15.
+If the number is less than 1, use a zero in front of the decimal place so the reader sees the 0 (e.g., 0.05).
+Avoid .5, as it is too easy to read as "5" instead of "0.5." - 16.
+Do not start a sentence with a number.
+(It is acceptable to spell out the number, e.g., "One").

-- 23. Consider investing the time to learn how to properly use dashes.
-There are three main types: the hyphen (-), the "en" dash (-), and the "em" dash (-).
-Each serves a different purpose and helps a reader better understand your writing.
-This is also important because you will, or should, read your writing more than anyone else.
-Therefore, it will benefit you the most. - The hyphen (-) is used to form complex adjectives.
-If you write "third world war," the reader is unsure if you mean World War III or a war within the third world.
-You should use "third-world" war if you mean the latter rather than the former. - The "en" dash (-) should be used for a "minus" sign since "-0.05" stands out more than "-0.05."
-This dash is also used for ranges.
-For example, "The time period 1914-1918," rather than "The time period 1914-1918." - The "em" dash (-) may be used as a strong comma to add emphasis.
-An example of such a use is: "There are numerous statistical distributions available-for example, Gaussian, Poisson, and binomial-to the researcher." - There is some variance in styles for these three dashes, but it will serve you well to know these tools for your writing and presentations. - Each can be inserted through simple keystrokes with MS Word as well as through the "Insert" function. - 24.
-Figure names go below figures.
-Table names go above tables.
-Learn how to align numbers within tables.
-Numbers are rarely left-justified.
-They may be centered in a column if they remain easily readable.
-Know how to align decimal points where needed.
-Do not mix left-, center-, and right-justified content-numbers or characters-within a column.

-Buy, or get access to, one writing-style handbook, become familiar with it, and utilize it in your writing.
-It may be AAP, MLA, Chicago, or AP, but be consistent with whichever one you select.

-Your writing may be the only contact you ever have with some readers and audiences.
-Leave behind the best possible impression.
-Remember, others will continuously judge you by your writing ability throughout your career.

-In closing, remember that your writing-whether in a report, paper, or a presentation-is an "essay."
-You are attempting to get readers to agree that your work is valid and your conclusions sound.
-Make it easy for them to come to a "yes."
+17. The use of color is becoming easier in recent years.
+If the proposed publication does not readily accept/print in color, then avoid using color in graphs, and instead, seek to use other types of lines and boxes/circles.
+If the publication is online and without significant cost for using color, then use color where needed.